Ottoman Delphi: The European travelers

 where, save that feeble fountain, all is still.

-At the same time he noticed the signatures of other visitors on the ancient columns, in second use at the monastery of Panagia; among these was the signature of Lord Aberdeen (later Prime Minister), whom Byron accused, as he did with Lord Elgin, for the mutilation and steeling of antiquities.
+At the same time he noticed the signatures of other visitors on the ancient columns, in second use at the monastery of Panagia; among these was the signature of Lord Aberdeen (later Prime Minister), whom Byron accused, as he did with Lord Elgin, for the mutilation and stealing of antiquities.
 His disgust, however, did not prevent him from leaving his own signature on the marble of the same column, nowadays standing in the Gymnasium at Delphi.

 The first decades of the Greek state

 After the foundation of the modern Greek state following the Greek War of Independence, the care for antiquities was a primary concern in the country.
 Several sculptures found in situ in Delphi were transported to the first museum founded by governor Capodistria in Aegina.
 However, there was a demand for creating a museum in Delphi itself.
 Plans for the excavation of the entire area existed since the 1860s, but the poverty of the Greek state made this impossible.
 Meanwhile, the foreign travelers continued to visit Delphi, among them the French poet and author Gustave Flaubert, who visited the site in 1851.
 The increasing numbers and influence of visitors possibly contributed to the final achievement of a deal between the French and Greek state, which ended up in the expropriation of the village Kastri, the relocation of the inhabitants and the implementation of the Great Excavation in Delphi.